Every Christian should want to know what keeps their pastor awake at night. What is his/her greatest longing and burden for his/her congregation?

 On the other hand, Scripture would seem to tell pastors we’ve been given a sacred trust to play one of the most important roles in the universe.
 The local church is God’s vehicle through which he is carrying forward his redemption plans for the entire planet.
 We pastors are charged with faithfully training up, teaching, and forming kingdom workers and kingdom outposts to fulfill this monumental task.
 Such a high calling is worth getting up for every morning, even if its overwhelming on bad days.

 (If you’ll indulge my ego for a moment, one could argue the President of the United States has nothing on your local pastor as far as significant roles are concerned.
-The one works in a luxury 200 year old house filled with old furnishings and art; the other is building the very house where God dwells by the Spirit and furnished with his priceless living-masterpieces.
+The one works in a luxury 200 year old house filled with old furnishings and art; the other is building the very house where God dwells by the Spirit and furnished with his living-masterpieces.
 The one leads a temporary regime of a temporary nation that will someday fade from history; the other is a leader of the only divinely sanctioned institution on earth that will last into eternity.)
+Billy Graham said:

 James’ warning rings around in my ears, keeping me poised: “Not many of you should become teachers in the church, for we who teach will be judged more strictly” (James 3:1).
 And Paul: “Here is a trustworthy saying: Whoever aspires to be an overseer desires a noble task” (1 Tim.
 3:1).